-- The gradual introduction of solid foods may begin at 6 months of age, or before or after 6 months of age if it is developmentally appropriate for the infant and in accordance with USDA/FNS guidance. - Once an infant is developmentally ready to accept solid foods, the institution or facility is required to offer them to the infant. - Must be of an appropriate texture and consistency and should only be introduced after consulting with the infant's parent or guardian. - Parents or guardians should request in writing when an institution or facility should start serving solid foods to their infant. - Can be either home-prepared baby foods or commercially prepared baby foods. - Infant cereal must be iron-fortified. - Do not serve honey or food that contains honey to infants less than one year of age honey may contain botulinum spores, which can be harmful to infants.
+- The gradual introduction of solid foods may begin at 6 months of age, or before or after 6 months of age if it is developmentally appropriate for the infant. - Once an infant is developmentally ready to accept solid foods, the institution or facility is required to offer them to the infant. - Solids must be of an appropriate texture and consistency and should only be introduced after consulting with the infant's parent or guardian. - Parents or guardians should request in writing when an institution or facility should start serving solid foods to their infant. - Solids can be either home-prepared baby foods or commercially-prepared baby foods. - If commercially-prepared combination foods are offered (e.g. chicken and rice), documentation from the manufacturer must be on file stating the portion of each component. - Do not serve honey or food that contains honey to infants less than one year of age honey may contain botulinum spores, which can be harmful to infants. - Yogurt must have no more than 23 g sugar/ 6 oz.
+Soy yogurt is not creditable for infants.